saudcodes/saudcodes/README.md

 - 🌱 I’m currently learning Javascript/React
 - 👨‍💻 I’m looking Forward to learn React and do some fun experiments
 - 🥅 2022 Goals: Contribute to Open Source Projects
-- ⚡ Fun fact: ILove Exploring about Cryptocurrencies and the Blockchain Technology
+- ⚡ Fun fact: I Love Exploring about Cryptocurrencies and the Blockchain Technology

 ### Connect with me: